13' Ceilings Victorian Flat in Nopa(60 Reviews)

 Additional information about rental rates

-100% refund if canceled at least 60 days before arrival date.
+100% refund for cancellations more than 60 days before check-in date.

 Adding our Vacation Protection services can make sure your getaway goes smoothly, no matter what.
-We offer Cancellation Protection, Carefree Rental Guarantee, and Damage Protection so you can truly relax.
+We offer Cancellation Protection and Damage Protection so you can truly relax.

 The neighborhood surrounding the Haight Estate is one of the most vibrant and green areas in the city.
 Enjoy walking to four spectacular parks and some great eateries.
 We sit at the intersection of three great neighborhoods: Lower Haight, Upper Haight and the Divisadero Corridor.
 Walk east down Haight Street, left out the front door, three blocks to enter the lower Haight.
 Great economical eateries and many eclectic bars characterize this active nightlife neighborhood.
 Walk west up Haight Street, right out the front door, to the famous Haight Ashbury district.
 Famed epicenter of San Francisco’s 60’s counterculture movement the area has retained its funky charm with some great shopping and eatery updates.
 Walk north on Divisadero and you’ll find one of San Francisco’s fastest emerging communities with popular destination restaurants and numerous cafes.
 Below are some of our specific recommendations.